+Figure 5.20.1: Illustration of multi-orbit satellite use-case simultaneously exploiting GEO and NGSO satellite access links serving mobile base station relay (MBSR) on board satellite.
+ISL indicate intersatellite links.

 5.20.2 Pre-conditions

 MLK is an airline company known for its high end on-board services.
 MLK takes good care of its passenger satisfaction and intends to upgrade its on-board entertainment services with on-line messaging, internet access, video streaming and gaming.
 MLK is looking for connectivity solutions that will enable the upgrade of its on-board entertainment.
 Cost efficiency of the connectivity solution is of great importance for MLK in order to remain competitive on the tight airline market.

-MOOI is a mobile network operator providing services on the mainland as well as the overseas territories, i.e. the island that is located in a remote geographical location.
-MOOI provides mobile connectivity services to the residents of the island through several base stations that are connected with the Core Network using satellite backhauling.
-Due to its natural beaty the island is occasionally visited by large yachting regattas.
-In such cases QoS of the end users might deteriorate due to the limited backhaul capacity.
-MOOI seeks for a solution that would assure requested QoS to the end users also in cases when large number of tourists visit the island.
-MOOI is searching for cost effective solutions.

 5.20.3 Service Flows

-A satellite operator SAOP having GEO and NGSO satellites in its satellite fleet offers backhauling connectivity solutions for the airplanes in MLK fleet anywhere around the globe.
-SAOP offers the most cost efficient solution for MLK as the different service types e.g., messaging, internet, video/gaming, will transfer their traffic over satellite backhauling links optimal for the selected service e.g., GEO, MEO, LEO, respectively.
+A satellite operator SAOP having GEO and NGSO satellites in its satellite fleet offers satellite access connectivity solutions for the airplanes in MLK fleet anywhere around the globe.
+SAOP offers the most cost efficient solution for MLK as the different service types e.g., messaging, internet, video/gaming, will transfer their traffic over satellite access links optimal for the selected service e.g., GEO, MEO, LEO, respectively.

-While on the ground the airplane mounted base station is connected through a terrestrial backhaul.
-The passengers on board the airplane acquire wide variety of services (latency sensitive, latency tolerant, messaging, video or gaming) through the terrestrial backhaul or terrestrial mobile network.
+While on the ground the mobile base station relay (MBSR) mounted on an airplane is connected to the 5G core through a terrestrial mobile access network.
+The passengers on board the airplane acquire wide variety of services (latency sensitive, latency tolerant, messaging, video or gaming) through the terrestrial mobile access network and the MBSR.

-After the take-off, airplane mounted base station loses the terrestrial backhaul connectivity and switches over to satellite backhauling through multiple satellite orbits i.e. LEO, MEO and/or GEO satellites.
-Satellite backhauling through distinct orbits have different properties with respect to latency, data rate, spectrum, coverage and availability of the satellites in different orbits.
+After the take-off, the mobile base station relay mounted on the airplane loses the connectivity through terrestrial mobile access and switches over to satellite access through multiple satellite orbits i.e. LEO, MEO and/or GEO satellites.
+Satellite access through distinct orbits have different properties with respect to latency, data rate, spectrum, coverage and availability of the satellites in different orbits.
 5G system is capable of differentiating traffic among various service types of the airplane passengers.
-For example, 5G system will route latency tolerant services (e.g., messaging) through GEO satellite backhaul, latency sensitive services (e.g., mission critical communication, on-line gaming gaming) through LEO satellite backhaul and video on demand through MEO satellite backhaul.
+For example, 5G system will route latency tolerant services’ traffic (e.g., messaging) through GEO satellite access, latency sensitive services’ traffic (e.g., mission critical communication, on-line gaming gaming) carried via a mobile base station relay through LEO satellite access and video traffic carried via a mobile base station relay on demand through MEO satellite access.

 5.20.4 Post-conditions

 MLK improved offer of their services in a cost efficient manner.
-MLK is able to provide wide range of services (latency sensitive, latency tolerant, high data rate and high reliability) by simultaneously exploiting multiple satellite backhauling paths.
+MLK is able to provide wide range of services (latency sensitive, latency tolerant, high data rate and high reliability) by simultaneously exploiting multiple satellite access paths.

 5.20.5 Existing features partly or fully covering the use case functionality